Learn what a social media tag is and how to use it.

 7. Don’t use different hashtags across different social media channels

 When promoting a blog, event, etc. across different social media platforms, it’s always best practice to use the same hashtags in each platform.
 Using different hashtags on various social media can reduce the reach your post can achieve.
+Stick to one social media tag.

 8. Don’t overuse hashtags